 Field-hunting tip

-Look in skarn deposits country — that is the host setting where kamiokite typically forms.
+Look in skarn deposits country, the host setting where kamiokite typically forms.
 If you start seeing molybdenite, magnetite, scheelite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.